PieterNatanael/BODYCam/TERMS.md

 Terms of Use

-BodyCam
+BodyCam Z

 Last updated: April 18, 2026

-These Terms of Use ("Terms") govern your use of BodyCam ("the App"), developed by Pieter Yoshua Natanael ("Developer").
+These Terms of Use ("Terms") govern your use of BodyCam Z ("the App"), developed by Pieter Yoshua Natanael ("Developer").
 By downloading or using the App, you agree to these Terms.
 This agreement is based in part on Apple’s standard End User License Agreement (EULA): https://www.apple.com/legal/internet-services/itunes/dev/stdeula/